 Unlike a sole proprietorship (and as the name suggests) an LLC offers liability protection to its owner(s).
 So your personal assets will be protected if your business ever gets sued or goes into debt.

-And an LLC comes with tax advantages such as being able to claim reasonable business-related expenses as deductions.
+And an LLC comes with tax advantages such as being able to claim reasonable business-related expenses as deductions from your overall tax bill.

 Of course, there are some disadvantages to setting up an LLC.
 An LLC is more expensive than a sole proprietorship.
 You’ll need to file the necessary paperwork with your state, create things like operating agreements and pay annual fees.
 Get help with all that paperwork when you use IncFile (it’s much cheaper than LegalZoom 🙌)